RyanLisse/ai_bootcamp_week-1_exercise/README.md

    ```

    This command installs all the necessary packages as specified in the `requirements.txt` file, ensuring that you have the right versions needed for the project.

+   pip freeze > requirements.txt to save the state environment
+   source .venv/bin/activate to activate virtual Environment
+   pip install openai to install A packages
+   verify that openai is installed by running pip freeze again.

 ## Project Structure
 Below is the file and folder structure of the AI Chef Experience project: